Last Updated on

 - Keep playing until you reach 3 match losses

-If you’re planning on collecting gold on Arena to pay for drafts, there is an optimal system to follow.
-The first 4 matches of each new day will get you the most gold, after that your rewards reduce quite quickly and become less efficient.
+If you’re planning on collecting gold on Arena to pay for drafts, there’s an optimal system to follow.
+The first four matches of each new day will get you the most gold, after that your rewards reduce quite quickly and become less efficient.
 Assuming you win 4 matches a day and also complete one quest, you will roughly rake in between 1050 and 1750 gold.
-This means you can do a draft about 1 or 2 times a week depending on where you land on the gold scale each day.
+This means you can do a draft about once or twice a week depending on where you land on the gold scale each day.

-While you do receive gems for winning matches and events, it is definitely not as much as gold.
-So, if you’re a player who wants to participate in more than 1 or 2 drafts, or other events, a week you have the option to buy gems.
-Below are the current prices for gems.
+While you do receive gems for winning matches and events, it’s definitely not as much as gold.
+So, if you’re a player who wants to participate in more than just one or two drafts a week or any other gem-only events, you have the option to buy gems.
+Here’s a peak at the current prices:

-If you want a pro tip from us, we suggest buying the $99.99 pack of gems.
+If you want a pro-tip from us, we suggest buying the $99.99 pack of gems especially if you’re planning on buying gems more often than not.
 Even if you have to save up to buy the 20,000 gem pack, we recommend you do that.
-It will save you the most money in the long run, both in your wallet and on the events.
+It’ll save you the most money in the long run, both in your wallet and on the events.
 “Why?” you ask?
 We’ll show you.

 Here’s a quick calculation of how much gems cost between the 750 pack and the 20,000 one:

 At 750 gems: $0.00675 per gem ($4.99 / 750)